Certora/gambit/README.md

      Some note goes here
      ```

-     We don't have access tho this here, so I've implemented a simple system,
+     We don't have access to this here, so I've implemented a simple system,
      where all notes begin with a line containing:

      ```markdown
      _**Note:**
      ```

-     and end with a line containing only:
+     and end with a line ending with `_`:

      ```markdown
-     _
+     and this is the last line of my note._
      ```

      So, a full note would look like: